PerfectExamples/Perfect-ToDo-iOS-Demo/README.md

 </a>
 </p>

-This repository holds a project designed to show you how to setup and use multiple server instances.
+This repository holds a project designed to show you how to setup and use a Perfect API with iOS.

-In this example, you are designing an API for a shipping company, when you realize that you need both a private and public API.
-One for your staff to use to add and modify shipments, and one for customers or third party software to use to track it.
+In this example, we've used a ToDo list for the demo

 The objects are separated by function: